awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/lambda-function-public-access-prohibited.html](https://docs.aws.amazon.com/config/latest/developerguide/lambda-function-public-access-prohibited.html)

-This AWS control checks whether the Lambda function resource\-based policy prohibits public access\.
+This control checks whether the Lambda function resource\-based policy prohibits public access\.

 It does not check for access to the Lambda function by internal principals, such as IAM roles\.
 You should ensure that access to the Lambda function is restricted to authorized principals only by using least privilege Lambda resource\-based policies\.

 For more information about using resource\-based policies for AWS Lambda, see the [https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html)\.

-### Related PCI DSS Requirements<a name="pcidss-lambda-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-lambda-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 If you use a Lambda function that is in scope for PCI DSS, the function should not be publicly accessible\.
 A publicly accessible function might violate the requirement to allow only necessary traffic to and from the CDE\.